ChengszuPeng/my-project/README.md

 The preprocessing and model training steps are implemented using a **scikit-learn Pipeline**, which ensures that encoding and model training are applied consistently.

 ### Evaluation Metric

-Model performance is evaluated using the **F1-score**, since the dataset contains more short outages than long outages.
-The F1-score balances **precision and recall**, making it more suitable than accuracy for evaluating performance on an imbalanced classification problem.
+The model is evaluated according to the F1-score because we have a lot of short outages and only a few long outages.
+The F1 score balances precision and recall and is better for evaluation than accuracy in the case of the imbalanced dataset.

 ### Model Performance

-The baseline logistic regression model achieves an **F1-score of approximately 0.59** on the test set.
+The baseline logistic regression model has a test **F1 score** of around 0.59.

 ### Interpretation

-This baseline model provides a simple reference point for predicting long outages.
-While the model captures some information from outage cause and timing, the performance suggests that additional features may help improve prediction accuracy.
-Therefore, more informative predictors will be explored in the final model.
+This baseline model provides a simple point of reference for predicting long outages.
+While the model uses information about the cause of outages and when they occurred, this performance suggests that other variables may improve predictions.
+Thus, more informative variables will be tested in the final model.

 ## Final Model